Alikhoshkholgh/HackBook/ActiveDirectoryRecon/what-is-goinOn-in-system.md

-# Enumerate security Tools that implemented on the target
+# Enumerate implemented security Tools on the target

 - **whether antivirus exists or not**
   ```ps1